 - 5 year warranty

-- Super light and small (for a chair)
+- Super light and smallest camping chair

 - One of the most expensive options

 - Narrower, not as comfortable at the Chair One

 - Heavier than the sit pads and ground chairs